How To Write A Motivation Letter

 Neglecting to Show How Your Experiences and Skills Align with the Course

-The letter should highlight your relevant experiences and skills and show how they align with the program you are applying to.
+The letter should highlight your relevant experiences and skills, and demonstrate how they align with the program to which you are applying.

 Using Clichés and Generic Statements